Gretel Kora Freifrau von Brandt (née von Hahn) is the mother of the Von Brandt siblings and the wife of Erich von Brandt.

 Gretel is a devout Christian and has a Princess Diana-like quality to her.
 Deeply compassionate, she is one of the many Protestants that protested against the Nazis and aided the persecuted.
 Yet despite her idealism and immense creative talent, Gretel is prone to bouts of depression.
 In fact, her dysthymia and cyclothymia are the catalysts for Vinzenz's passion for becoming a psychiatrist and searching for a permanent cure for the mentally ill.

-Unfortunately, Greta lost her life aboard the MV Goya, just as she and her remaining family fleeted the atrocities of WWII.
+Unfortunately, Greta lost her life aboard the MV Wilhelm Gustloff, just as she and her remaining family fleeted the atrocities of WWII.